NVIDIA/NeMo/examples/nlp/rag/rag.md

 RAG with NeMo
 ================

 Retrieval-augmented generation (RAG) is a technique for enhancing the accuracy and reliability of generative AI models with facts fetched from external sources.
-With NeMo, we can employ a text embedder and an LLM trained with NeMo Framework to setup a RAG pipeline.
+With NeMo, we can employ a text embedder and an LLM trained with NeMo Framework to set up a RAG pipeline.
 This document illustrates how NeMo models can be used with LlamaIndex, a popular RAG library, for a retrieval-based text generation application.

 ## Quick Start

-In this example, we set up a pipeline that let us index a document file (e.g., a manual, repository documentation) then ask questions and details in the document.
+In this example, we set up a pipeline that lets us index a document file (e.g., a manual, repository documentation) then ask questions and details in the document.

 The only dependency in this example is LlamaIndex, which can be installed with:
 ```